AlexisAmand/QBasic/README.md

 ### List of Algorithms

 - Numerus Romanus : Convert Roman numerals to Arabic numerals.
+- Factorielle : Helps you to calculate a factorial with a function and some recursivity.
 - Tris : Some sorting algorithms
 - PGCD : Find the GCD (PGCD in french) of two numbers.
 - PPCM : Find the LCM (PPCM in french) of two numbers.